Nico769/Cryptanalysis-Homework/README.md

 You can run the notebook thanks to MyBinder.
 Check it out!

 ## References
-Check the excellent [http://practicalcryptography.com/cryptanalysis/](James Lyons's website) to learn more about Cryptanalysis.
+Check the excellent [James Lyons's website](http://practicalcryptography.com/cryptanalysis/) to learn more about Cryptanalysis.